Jim Duggan: Teaming with Eugene (2005–2006)

-Duggan appeared on the October 3, 2005 edition of Raw, dubbed "The Homecoming" along with several other WWF/E alumni.
+Duggan returned to the now renamed World Wrestling Entertainment on the October 3, 2005 edition of Raw, dubbed "The Homecoming" along with several other WWF/E alumni after a 12-year absence with the company.
 He and the other legends attacked Rob Conway after Conway came to the ring and insulted them.
 He was also one of the "legends" available for fans to select to team with Eugene in a match at Taboo Tuesday to face the team of Conway and Tyson Tomko (Jimmy Snuka was chosen instead of Duggan).
 He returned to WWE again after Royal Rumble, with a message from John Cena to Lita after Edge lost the WWE Championship: "HOOOOO!"
 Duggan and Edge began a short feud with each other which culminated in a match that occurred two weeks later on Raw, which Edge won after Lita provided a distraction.

 After feuding with Edge and Lita, he became mentor and tutor to Eugene and the two feuded with The Spirit Squad.
 He began working on Heat, but also made a few appearances on Raw with Eugene and The Highlanders.
 On the November 6 edition of Raw, Duggan and Eugene faced the Spirit Squad in a match with the stipulation that the losing team would disband and never team up again.
 After Duggan was caught off guard after the other Spirit Squad members interfered and then pinned for the win, Eugene snapped and attacked Duggan.
 He started a feud with Eugene, and three weeks later, the two had a match with each other, which Eugene won.